retrogtx/langchain-llm/README.md

-Small projects with langchain, hugging face.
+# Small projects with langchain, openai, hugging face.
 Making functioning apps by harnessing the power of APIs.

-# YouTube Assistant
+## YouTube Assistant
 YouTube Assistant is a Streamlit application that allows users to ask questions about a YouTube video.

 ## Setup and Installation